-Business Studies gives youngsters the chance to understand the dynamic environment in which business operates and to appreciate the many factors which impact upon business activity and business behaviours.
+Business Studies gives learners the chance to understand the dynamic environment in which business operates and to appreciate the many factors which impact upon business activity and business behaviours.
 The study of Business enables learners to try to gain an understanding of the issues facing UK business in the 21st century.

 Influences of Operations and HRM on Business Activity